iredmail/docs/en_US/installation/0-install.iredmail.on.freebsd.md

 * A __FRESH__, minimal, working FreeBSD system, no additional ports or binary packages were installed.
 Supported releases are listed on [Download](https://www.iredmail.org/download.html) page.
-* At least `2 GB` memory is required for a low traffic production mail server, but `4 GB` is strongly recommended to prevent ClamAV eating too much memory for big virus signature database.
+* At least `4 GB` memory is required for a low traffic production mail server with spam/virus scanning enabled..
 * Make sure 3 UID/GID are not used by other user/group: 2000, 2001, 2002.

 Note: All packages will be installed from ports tree.